ljw1004/csharpspec/csharp/conversions.md

 *  From `System.Collections.Generic.IList<S>` and its base interfaces to a single-dimensional array type `T[]`, provided that there is an explicit identity or reference conversion from `S` to `T`.
 *  From `System.Delegate` and the interfaces it implements to any *delegate_type*.
 *  From a reference type to a reference type `T` if it has an explicit reference conversion to a reference type `T0` and `T0` has an identity conversion `T`.
-*  From a reference type to an interface or delegate type `T` if it has an explicit reference conversion to an interface or delegate type `T0` and either `T0` is variance-convertible to `T` or `T` is variance-convertible to `T0` (§13.1.3.2).
+*  From a reference type to an interface or delegate type `T` if it has an explicit reference conversion to an interface or delegate type `T0` and either `T0` is variance-convertible to `T` or `T` is variance-convertible to `T0` ([Variance conversion](interfaces.md#variance-conversion)).
 *  From `D<S1...Sn>` to `D<T1...Tn>` where `D<X1...Xn>` is a generic delegate type, `D<S1...Sn>` is not compatible with or identical to `D<T1...Tn>`, and for each type parameter `Xi` of `D` the following holds:
     * If `Xi` is invariant, then `Si` is identical to `Ti`.
     * If `Xi` is covariant, then there is an implicit or explicit identity or reference conversion from `Si` to `Ti`.
     * If `Xi` is contravariant, then `Si` and `Ti` are either identical or both reference types.
 *  Explicit conversions involving type parameters that are known to be reference types.
-For more details on explicit conversions involving type parameters, see §6.2.7.
+For more details on explicit conversions involving type parameters, see [Explicit conversions involving type parameters](conversions.md#explicit-conversions-involving-type-parameters).

 The explicit reference conversions are those conversions between reference-types that require run-time checks to ensure they are correct.

-For an explicit reference conversion to succeed at run-time, the value of the source operand must be `null`, or the actual type of the object referenced by the source operand must be a type that can be converted to the destination type by an implicit reference conversion (§6.1.6) or boxing conversion (§6.1.7).
+For an explicit reference conversion to succeed at run-time, the value of the source operand must be `null`, or the actual type of the object referenced by the source operand must be a type that can be converted to the destination type by an implicit reference conversion ([Implicit reference conversions](conversions.md#implicit-reference-conversions)) or boxing conversion ([Boxing conversions](conversions.md#boxing-conversions)).
 If an explicit reference conversion fails, a `System.InvalidCastException` is thrown.

 Reference conversions, implicit or explicit, never change the referential identity of the object being converted.
 In other words, while a reference conversion may change the type of the reference, it never changes the type or value of the object being referred to.